 For Teams

 Analytics workflows often hide painful reporting, instrumentation, and interpretation gaps.
-IdeaHunter helps founders turn those gaps into clearer product opportunities.
+IdeaHunter helps builders turn those gaps into clearer product opportunities.

-Turn repeated analytics pain into narrower startup wedges with clearer users.
+• Turn repeated analytics pain into narrower wedges with clearer users.

 Analytics pain is often about decisions, not dashboards